arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/README.md

 arangod --database.directory="my_data_dir"
 ```

-Many options belong to a section as in `--section.param`, e.g.
+Many options belong to a section as in `‑‑section.param`, e.g.
-`--server.database`, but there can also be options without any section.
+`‑‑server.database`, but there can also be options without any section.
 These options are referred to as _global options_.

-To list available options, you can run a binary with the `--help` flag:
+To list available options, you can run a binary with the `‑‑help` flag:

 ```
 arangosh --help
 ```

-To list the options of a certain section only, use `--help-{section}`
+To list the options of a certain section only, use `‑‑help‑{section}`
-like `--help-server`.
+like `‑‑help‑server`.
 To list all options including hidden ones use
-`--help-.`.
+`‑‑help‑.`.

 ## Configuration file format